Texas Hill Country Maps

 Did I hear you say...
 "I can do that.
 I can get a map whenever I want."?

-Most of what I have been talking about and showing you is fairly basic (useful but basic).
+Most of what I have been talking about here is fairly basic (useful but basic).

-My intent here is not to dazzle you with new tech or something never seen before.
-It is to simply present something useful and worthwhile.
+My intent here is not to dazzle you with new tech or something you've never seen before.
+It is to simply present something useful and worthwhile for someone.

-Not only maps that show towns and roads, but also specific routes (day trips), points of interest, wineries, places to stay and eat, etc (with info about each).
+But maps don't only show towns and roads.
+As well as specific routes (road trips), they can show points of interest, wineries, places to stay and eat, etc. (with info about each).